biohazard2u/auth-server/README.md

-# OAuth 2.0 with Kotlin
+# OAuth 2.0 Resource Server with Kotlin
 This is a personal project to practice with the following tecnologies:
  - OAuth 2.0
  - Open ID Connect